srobo/ops-manual/annual-robotics-competition/common-responsibilities.md

 # Common Responsibilities

 All teams have the following responsibilities:
+* Holding meetings and ensuring that
+* maintaining a log of decsions made
+* Reporting to the trustees on progress
-* Supporting the recruitment of volunteers for across the organisation
+* Supporting the recruitment of volunteers
 * Budgeting
 * Ensuring adequate communication with the other teams
 * Documenting their processes/tools
-* Raising any concerns to the trustees
+* Raising any concerns and seeking guidance from the trustees*
-* Maintaining decision log from meetings
-* Seeking guidance from the trustees
-* Reporting to the trustees on progress
 * Ensuring a clean handover with future committees

 ## Recruiting volunteers
 SR wouldn't exist without its volunteers.
 All teams should take an active role in supporting the search for and induction of new volunteers.

 ## Budgeting
-The team committee is responsible for drawing up a budget for the following year within the overall budget provided by the Trustees.
-They must submit the budget to the Trustees within two months of the formation of the committee.
+The team committee is responsible for drawing up a budget for the following year within the overall budgetary framework provided by the Trustees.
+They must submit a budget to the Trustees within two months of the formation of the committee.
 This budget does not need to be extremely detailed; 8-10 budget lines is expected.
 They must also do the following:
 * Keep financial records (in a form to be agreed with the trustees).
 * Submit final accounts (at the end of the competition cycle).
 * Understand and follow the requirements defined in the Money Matters section (this defines how budgeting works in more detail).